insdaguirre/InstaBot_ChromeExtension/chrome-extension/README.md

 2. Click "followers" to open the followers list (URL becomes `instagram.com/1001tracklists/followers/`)
 3. Click the extension icon
 4. Enter number to follow and click "START FOLLOWING"
+5. Watch the "FOLLOWED LIST" count increase

 ### To Unfollow Users:
 1. Go to your own Instagram profile
 2. Click "following" to open your following list (URL becomes `instagram.com/YOUR_USERNAME/following/`)
 3. Click the extension icon
 4. Enter number to unfollow and click "START UNFOLLOWING"
+5. Only users from your stored list will be unfollowed

 ---